 Allison joined The Data Center in 2001 with 8 years experience developing the management capacity of nonprofit and micro–enterprise organizations in New Orleans, the San Francisco Bay Area, and Guatemala.
 Additionally, she has almost a decade of experience in the for–profit sector as a marketing and data mining consultant to large and small companies including AT&T, Barnes and Noble, Lexus, and Inc. Magazine.
 Allison received her Doctorate in Science from Tulane University’s School of Public Health and Tropical Medicine with a dissertation entitled “An analysis of administrative data for measuring population displacement and resettlement following a catastrophic U.S. event.”
 She has an MBA in marketing and organizational behavior from the J.L.
 Kellogg Graduate School of Management at Northwestern University, a BA in religious studies and Spanish from Vanderbilt University, magna cum laude, and is a member of Phi Beta Kappa.
-Dr. Plyer is Chair of the U.S. Census Bureau’s Scientific Advisory Committee (CSAC).
+Dr. Plyer is most recent past Chair of the U.S. Census Bureau’s Scientific Advisory Committee (CSAC).
 She served on CSAC from 2015-2021 and as Chair from 2018-2021.
 Allison served as Racial Reconciliation Co-Chair for the 2018 Tricentennial Commission of the City of New Orleans, appointed by then Mayor Mitch Landrieu.
 She is also a Life Fellow of the Louisiana Effective Leadership Program.

 - Applied demography